paulschick/meteorite-tracker/nasa-app/1-2021-notes/01-unit-testing.md

 Looked at the input property, and made sure that this was interpolated to the correct element, in the correct way in its template.
 I should build and run this same test for any components that are doing a function as simple as this.

+### Astronomy Pic Thumbnail

+So this is similar to APD component, except there is no route resolver.
+This just takes in an input property.
+It will be good to figure out how to check the src content of the image in the DOM, and will also need to select Material DOM elements.
+Thus, this would check for using Material.

+If I want it to be independent of Material, I need to select by something other than those elements.
+There is only one image tag in the whole template, so I can just test for the image.
+This is only supposed to have one image per output, so this holds.